 Library

-The United States University Library mission is to support the learning, research, and academic success of the students, faculty, and alumni.
-Through campus and online information literacy, the library responds to the information needs of the USU community with a supportive student- and learning-centered approach.
+The United States University Library mission is to support the learning, research, and academic success of all students.
+The mission is supported through a progressive information literacy strategy that supports the development of students' independent and transferable research skills.